Visa Extension Status: Can You Stay in the U.S.?

 During visa extension processing time, USCIS officers carefully review:

-If any document is not in English, USCIS requires a full, accurate certified translation.
+If any document is not in English, USCIS requires a complete certified English translation.

 As a professional specializing in immigration documentation, I frequently see delays caused by:

-When foreign-language documents are involved, working with experienced immigration certified translation services ensures that documentation meets USCIS compliance standards.
+In addition, when foreign-language documents are involved, working with experienced immigration certified translation services helps ensure that documentation meets USCIS compliance standards.

-An improperly translated document can result in a Request for Evidence (RFE), which significantly extends visa extension processing time.
+As a result, an improperly translated document may trigger a Request for Evidence (RFE), which can significantly extend visa extension processing time.

 Need Certified Translations for Immigration Documents?